erikshelley/obsidian-enhanced-treemap/README.md

-# Obsidian Enhanced TreeMap Plugin
+# Obsidian Enhanced Treemap Plugin

 This is a data visualization plugin for [Obsidian](https://obsidian.md), based on [D3.js](https://d3js.org), that allows for the creation of [Nested Treemaps](https://observablehq.com/@d3/nested-treemap).